 The procedure extending a lease can be tricky, and keeping tight deadlines is essential, as mentioned above.
 Don’t just choose the first property solicitor you come across either.
 Take time to find one of the relatively few really experienced lease extension solicitors – even if that means you have to deal with them by phone or email rather than in person.

 Most solicitors who cover conveyancing and property law work rarely deal with a lease extension.
 Many have never dealt with one at all.

 Over the years we have come across plenty of horror stories – on one occasion, a leaseholder rang us up for advice and said her own solicitor had told her to call us to find out what to do because he had never done a lease extension before!
 Honestly!

 Lease extensions – how big is the market?

 Many people don’t realise how huge the lease extension market is – but recent figures from the Office of National Statistics should help to make it clear.
-There are 22.5 million homes in England and Wales of which a fifth are flats.
-Of these flats, 1.5 million are long leaseholds which are going to require a lease extension at some stage.
+There are 22.5 million homes in England and Wales of which a fifth are flats. as a result the UK government estimates that there are approximately 4.5 million leasehold flats and houses which are all going to require a lease extension at some stage.

 Do lease extension rights apply to my ex-Council flat?

 Yes, the same rules apply.
 So you have the legal right to extend the lease on an ex- council flat by 90 years in the normal way.